unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 #### Bridging formats

-What makes unified unique is that it can continuously switch between formats, markdown to HTML for instance, in the same process.
+What makes unified unique is that it can continuously switch between formats, Markdown to HTML for instance, in the same process.
 This allows for even more powerful compositions.

 Bridging formats can be done with the following plugins: